mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 post.get('method'); // POST
 ```

-Although we now lose direct access to objects properties we now can focus on our goals instead of fighting against mutations.
+Although we lose direct access to object properties, we now can focus on our goals instead of fighting against mutations.

 Bla bla, when should we use it?
 ---

 ### Concurrency

 This is the number one reason where immutability makes sense.
-In order to be tread save you don't have to lock something
+In order to be thread-safe you don't have to lock something
 that doesn't change.
 In JS there is no real concurrency.
 Instead we have an
 [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
 So forget about this.

 ### To avoid side effects.

-Changing properties of objects is mutation. mutation is a side effect by definition.
+Changing properties of objects is mutation.
+Mutation is a side effect by definition.
 Everyone of us learned that
-wy should avoid side effects at all cost.
+we should avoid side effects at all cost.
 We don't have to look into the implementation of a function if it doesn't have
 any side effects.
 Our code gets easier to reason about and will be more predictable and more testable.

-### With functional Programming
+### With functional programming

 There are times where you have to stop and think about whether you're dealing with a value or a reference.
 Immutable
 objects are always values.
 This is one of the core principles of functional programming.
-If i pass a value to a function
+If I pass a value to a function
-i can promise it stays the same forever.
+I can promise it stays the same forever.

 When to not use it
 ---